Update: This article was edited in 2019 to reflect the dividend allowance falling to £2,000, from £5,000 previously.

-A £5,000 dividend allowance sounds generous.
+Any dividend allowance may seem generous in the current political climate.
 But under the old pre-2016 system, the implicit ‘allowance’ was as much as £31,786 for somebody who earned no income from non-dividends above their personal allowance

 The government seems to hope these changes will reduce the tax incentive to incorporate and remunerate through dividends rather than wages.

-As a small company owner, for instance, I’m set to pay thousands of pounds more a year in tax.
+As a small company owner, for instance, I’m set to pay thousands of pounds more a year in tax due to the changes.